kiltia/barash/README.md

 # Barash

-This is command line tool for creating workload on different HTTP servers.
+This is a library for creating workload on different HTTP servers.
+Just implement interfaces, create `Runner` instance and you're ready to go.

 **Note**: This project is in early stage of development and probably not ready for production use.